Turquoise

 Crystal system: Triclinic.

-Transparency: Transparent to opaque.
+Transparency: Opaque to semi-translucent.

 Chemical composition: Cu(AIFe3+)6[(OH)4|(PO4)2]2.4H2O copper containing basic aluminium phosphate.